rafaelha/vscode-flamegraph/README.md

 - [x] Performance tests
 - [x] Option to filter the flamegraph by module.
 - [ ] Refactor flamegraph react component.
 Currently, the whole graph is recomputed on every mouse hover event.
 We could consider using `speedscope` npm package to render the flamegraph.
-- [ ] Search in flamegraph
-- [ ] Profiling files without opening a workspace/folder.
-Currently, the extension requires a workspace/folder to be opened.
 - [ ] Memray memory profiles
-- [ ] Zoom animations in flamegraph
 - [ ] Select sampling interval
 - [x] Jupyter notebook profiling.